Home · General Resources · Legal Profession (70 sites)

 Society of Messengers-at-Arms and Sheriff Officers

 Messengers-at-Arms are officers of the Court of Session whose work involves serving documents and enforcing orders of the court.
-Sheriff Officers have a similar role with regard to Scotland's regional civil courts.
-The Society's web site provides historical background to the two offices and a directory of members.
+Sheriff Officers have a similar role with regard to Scotland’s regional civil courts.
+The Society’s web site provides historical background to the two offices, its code of practice, complaints procedure and directory of members.

 Solicitors Disciplinary Tribunal

-The Solicitors Disciplinary Tribunal (SDT) adjudicates on alleged breaches of rules of professional conduct by members of the solicitors' profession in England and Wales.
-Its web site includes information about the SDT's constitution and procedures, and annual reports 2002 onwards.
+The Solicitors Disciplinary Tribunal (SDT) adjudicates on alleged breaches of rules of professional conduct by members of the solicitors’ profession in England and Wales.
+Its web site includes a searchable database of judgments 1999 onwards, the Solicitors (Disciplinary Proceedings) Rules 2007, information about the SDT’s constitution and procedures and annual reports 2002 onwards.

 Solicitors Regulation Authority